Postgraduate MSc/PgDip/PgCert

 What about after uni?

-This master's has been designed to meet the growing need for graduates with an advanced knowledge and skill set to understand the relationship between psychology and the media.
+This master's programme has been designed to meet the growing need for graduates with an advanced knowledge and skill set to understand the relationship between psychology and the media.

 Career Links